‘Mr. President, I’m Sorry’: Hillary Clinton Apologized To Obama For Losing Election To Trump, New Book Claims

 “Obama’s legacy and her dreams of the Presidency lay shattered at Donald Trump’s feet.
 This was on her.”

-Clinton must have winced again when, later, her husband, Bill Clinton, tried to console her by comparing her loss with “Brexit.”
+Clinton must have winced again when, later, her husband, Bill Clinton, tried to console her by comparing her loss with Brexit.

 “It’s just like Brexit,” he reportedly said as he realized that his wife’s White House ambition was over.